2025 Movieguide Awards

 The 2025 Movieguide Awards ceremony honored the best films and television of 2024.
-The ceremony took place on February 7th, 2025 in the Avalon Theater in Los Angeles, California, U.S.A.
-It was televised on March 6th, 2025 on the Great American Family and streamed on Pure Flix.
+The ceremony was held on February 7, 2025 in the Avalon Theater in Los Angeles, California.
+It was televised on March 6, 2025 on Great American Family and streamed on Pure Flix.

 Winners and nominees

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.